bogdan-seismo/aftershock_forecasting/README.md

 Routines used in Ghita et al (2025) paper
 -----------------------------------------

-By running the routines in these directories:
+By running the routines in the directories
-AftForecast,
+AftForecast and
-AftForecast2
+AftForecast2,
 you can reproduce the forecasting figures in Ghita et al. (2025).
 The AftForecast can be used to reproduce Figures 3-6.
 The AftForecast2 can reproduce Figure 7.